Surgical Education Research Group

 ⇒ JORS-LDG Assessment sheet(PDF)

-5.SAGES FUSE Hands on seminar(http://www.surgicaleducation.jp/fuse.html
+5.SAGES FUSE Hands on seminar(https://www.kibanken.org/fuse

 Research fellowship experience